Kamil-Bisbis/Darija-AI-Tutor/README.md

 # Darija AI Tutor

-Real-time speech-to-text tutor for **Moroccan Darija** (and English) powered by OpenAI Whisper and a lightweight PySide6 UI.
+Real-time tutor for **Moroccan Darija** powered by OpenAI Whisper and a lightweight PySide6 UI.

 📝 **Blog:** *Building a Conversational AI for an Underrepresented Language — How I Designed an AI Tutor to Learn and Practice Moroccan Darija.*

 Why this exists, the design choices, and what I learned.
 👉 Read it here: <https://medium.com/@bisbis.kamil>